JeffreyWong20/Avalon-Memory-Mapped_MIPS_CPU/README.md

 ## Directory

-* `./Docs`  :directory contains the information of the data_sheet and its soecification
+* `./Docs`  : Contains the information of the data_sheet and its soecification
-* `./test`  :directory is about the testing session of the CPU.
-It contains the testcases(both in assembly code, machine code), the mock memory unit(for the sake of testing the CPU) and the testbench.v file which was aimmed to connect the CPU with the memory unit.
+* `./test`  : Contains the testcases(both in assembly code, machine code), the mock memory unit(for the sake of testing the CPU) and the testbench.v file               which was aimmed to connect the CPU with the memory unit.
-* `./rtl`   :directory is the register level design of the CPU.
-It contains the actually systemverilog source code of the CPU.
+* `./rtl`   : Contains the actually systemverilog source code of the CPU.
+(Register level design of the CPU)

 ## For Use